 Another other huge tip is to try to help your son see how valuable it will be for him to be able to master these skills.
 Remember to express appreciation for all of their hard work.
 And if you can figure out a way to make the chores fun, that’s even better.

-I’ve been amazed at how open my boys have been to learning these new skills.
+I’ve been amazed at how open my boys have been to learn these new skills.
 They are eager to wake up and make pancakes and bacon for themselves for breakfast.
 (Of course, they compete to see who can make the best pancakes!)
 They willingly head out with us to string trim and do other yard work.
 One of our sons has started mowing areas of our yard which my husband used to handle so that he doesn’t have to do that anymore.
 They are beginning to see the value of pitching in around the house to get the work done.

 My husband has done an awesome job of helping our boys realize that if they help us by working hard, then we will have more time and energy to play hard with them.
 He has been taking them to the basketball courts to play just about every night.
 They’ve enjoyed this time with him immensely.